- Mags Tingey

-- Local energy governance and organisation (LEGO), District Energy, energy policy and politics, local government, energy and society, cities
+- Local energy governance and organisation (LEGO), District Energy, energy policy and politics, local government, energy and society, Valuation Studies, Economic Sociology

-I'm a part-time PhD researcher and Research Officer in the Heat and the City research group.
 My research is about local government strategies for investment in low carbon energy.
-Access research on sustainable heating for low energy buildings and cities at our new research group website: https://heatandthecity.org.uk.
+I am a member of the Heat and the City research group.
+Access our research on sustainable heating for low energy buildings and cities at https://heatandthecity.org.uk.

 Current Research Projects

 We are examining how devolved, regional and local authorities are responding differently to goals of low energy, low carbon development and building retrofit.
 The research contributes to the Policy and Governance theme in the Centre for Research into Energy Demand Solutions (CREDS).